opsee/lasape/README.md

 Then point your browser to port 80 on your Docker host.

+## Style

+Follow the [AirBnB JS styleguide](https://github.com/airbnb/javascript).
+Refactor items that do not follow it.

 ## Tools

 Lasape utilizes a combination of technologies for eventual output.